 - Work closely with the Program Director to identify and implement strategies that successfully recruit volunteers and build grassroots leaders;

 - Conduct new outreach to recruit volunteers through door-knocking, presentations, one-on-one’s and phone calls that results in a growing volunteer base;

 - Conduct leadership trainings for volunteer leaders to grow their advocacy and organizing skills;

-- Organize volunteers’ participation in grassroots events such as neighborhood meetings, media events and forums using methods such as;
+- Organize volunteers’ participation in grassroots events such as neighborhood meetings, media events and forums

 - Use and create content for online engagement such as social media posts, blogs, graphics, etc;